pranavpatil2316/Travel-Event-Recommender/README.md

-# Travel + Event Hybrid Recommender Website
+# Travel Event Recommender Website

 A modern, responsive web application that combines travel planning with event discovery.
 Users can select a destination, choose their travel season, and discover relevant events with detailed information, ratings, and reviews.

 ## 🚀 **Quick Start**

-1. **Download** all files to the same directory
+1. **Clone or download** all files to the same directory
 2. **Open** `index.html` in a web browser
-3. **Select** a country and season
+3. **Select** a country, optional city, season, and duration
-4. **Click** "Show All Events" to see results
+4. **Click** "Get Recommendations" to see results
+5. **Explore** events on the interactive map and read reviews

 ## ✨ **Features**

 ### 🌍 **Country-First Destination Selection**
 - Select from 19 countries worldwide with comprehensive event data
-- Dynamic city loading using REST Countries API
+- Dynamic city loading with predefined city lists for each country
 - Optional city selection (leave empty to see all country events)
-- Fallback to predefined cities if API fails
+- Fallback to predefined cities for reliable functionality

 ### 🗓️ **Season-Based Travel Planning**
 - Choose from Spring, Summer, Autumn, or Winter
 - Automatic season detection based on current month
 - Season-appropriate event recommendations

+### ⏱️ **Duration-Based Recommendations**
+- Weekend trips (2-3 days)
+- Week-long vacations (7 days)
+- Extended stays (2+ weeks)
+- Duration-appropriate event suggestions

 ### ⭐ **5-Star Rating System**
 - User-driven ratings and reviews